tsuarabh/Weather-App/README.md

 ## Project Screenshots

-I've also added images of the working project in the images folder.
+I've also added images of the working Weather App project in the images folder.
 Below is the description of each image to provide clarity on how the project functions and the UI elements.

 ## image 1- Dashboard